220321-NET/P2-ConnectFour/README.md

 Log player actions.

 Deserialize player logs.

-The user should be able to share wins on social media platforms (screenshot final board and post to social).

 The users should be able to talk to each other through a chat function.